 Pedestrians other than for the purposes of access to or from vehicles prescribed above and pedal cyclists shall not use a busway.
 Persons in charge of or having control of animals shall not permit them to be on a busway.
 A person who uses a busway in contravention of regulations is guilty of an offence.

-An Bord Pleanála or any planning authority shall not grant planning permission for the development of any land which would develop or involve direct access to or from a motorway, busway or would contravene the provisions of a protected roadway scheme.
+An Bord Pleanála or any planning authority shall not grant planning permission for the development of any land which would develop or involve direct access to or from a motorway or busway or would contravene the provisions of a protected roadway scheme.

-They may not permit development of land which would contravene the provisions of a scheme by the road authority above.
-Where the Minister, refuses to approve a scheme, the above provision shall cease to apply with effect from such date.
+They may not permit the development of land which would contravene the provisions of a scheme by the road authority above.
+Where the Minister refuses to approve a scheme, the above provision shall cease to apply with effect from such date.

 Compensation under the Planning Act shall not be payable in respect of refusal of permission for development in respect of the imposition, granting of permission for development or any condition relating to the prohibition of direct access to or from a motorway or a busway or the prohibition, closure, stopping up, removal, diversion or restriction of direct access to and from a protected road.

-No person shall undertake any development of land which would permit or involve direct access to and from a motorway, busway or would contravene the provisions of an approved protected road scheme relating to direct access to and from it.
+No person shall undertake any development of land which would permit or involve direct access to and from a motorway or busway or would contravene the provisions of an approved protected road scheme relating to direct access to and from it.

-There are similar provisions in relation contravening a protected road scheme authorised by the Minister.
-Any person who constructs or provides or attempts to construct a direct means of access above is guilty of an offence.
+There are similar provisions in relation to contravening a protected road scheme authorised by the Minister.
+Any person who constructs, provides, or attempts to construct a direct means of access above is guilty of an offence.